 Founded in 1893, Lewis-Clark State College (LCSC), located in Lewiston, Idaho, is a public undergraduate college with more than 3,000 students from more than 30 states and 20 countries.
 The college offers undergraduate instruction in the nursing, education, business, humanities, natural sciences, as well as in professional and applied technical programs through the Lewiston campus and LCSC’s various outreach centers including Coeur d’Alene, Idaho.
-The LCSC Library is a member of the North Idaho Academic Libraries consortium which also includes the University of Idaho Main Library, the University of Idaho Law Library, and the North Idaho College Molstead Library in Coeur d’Alene.
+The LCSC Library is a member of the Washington-Idaho Network (WIN) consortium which includes the North Idaho College Molstead Library in Coeur d’Alene.
 The Library primarily serves the students, faculty and staff of LCSC.
-However, members of the Lewis-Clark Valley community can also make use of the Library’s collection on a limited scale.
+However, members of the Lewis-Clark Valley community may also make use of the Library’s collection on a limited basis.

 LIBRARY MISSION AND PURPOSE

-Through the selection, organization, and dissemination of information, the Library supports the academic and vocational programs of the College.
-It seeks to fill the information needs of its user community by developing a conceptually coherent and rational collection of print and non-print materials which support the School's teaching and research functions.
+Through the selection, organization, and dissemination of information, the Library supports the academic and technical education programs of the College.
+It seeks to fill the information needs of its user community by developing a conceptually coherent and rational collection of print and non-print materials which support the College’s teaching and research functions.

-In all of its activity, the Library seeks to support the designated programs of the College and to respond to the unique information demands generated by the College mission.
+The Library provides an inclusive and welcoming environment that accepts differing viewpoints, life experience, and contributions from all members of the LCSC community.
+Library staff provides services, collections, and spaces that meet the diverse needs of LCSC students, faculty, and staff.
+In all of its activity, the Library supports the designated programs of the College and responds to the unique information demands generated by the College mission.

 COLLECTION DEVELOPMENT RESPONSIBILITY

-Final responsibility for implementation of this policy rests with the Director of the Library who has been delegated budgetary authority for expending the resource funds for the Library.
-Overall responsibility for the selection, development and maintenance of the collection rests with the Library faculty who are familiar with appropriate selection tools and the specific information needs of library users.
-The Library faculty will work in consultation with the teaching faculty to ensure they have a voice in collection development which supports the LCSC curriculum.
-While the library faculty welcomes the teaching faculty’s participation in the selection process through recommendations of materials for the Library’s collection, the final selection responsibility lies with the library faculty who will, using their discretion, determine if the materials recommended will fit the Library’s selection guidelines.
-Items selected and purchased for the Library collection will be available for campus use to complement current course instruction.
-They will be circulated using the Library’s normal check out periods.
+Final responsibility for implementation of this policy rests with the Director of the Library who is authorized to allocate the resource funds for the Library.
+Overall responsibility for the selection, development and maintenance of the collection rests with the Library faculty.
+The Library faculty consults with the teaching faculty to ensure they have a voice in collection development which supports the LCSC curriculum.
+Library faculty welcome recommendations for the collection from the teaching faculty, however, the final selection responsibility lies with the Library faculty who will, using their discretion, determine if the materials recommended fit the Library’s selection guidelines.

 INTELLECTUAL FREEDOM STATEMENT